drekka/Alchemic/object-factories.md

 ## Configuring Factories

 Class and method factories also have a range of settings that configure how they operate.
-By default a class or method will assume that they are to genereate a singleton which Alchemic will manage and inject as needed.
+By default a class or method will create an object factory in singleton mode.
+This means that Alchemic will manage a single instance of the class, injecting it where necessary.

-But there are other options:

-## Templates
+### Template mode

-Configuring an object factory as a template means that every time Alchemic needs to inject a value, the object factory will create a new one.
-This is different to the default mode where the factory only creates an object the first time, stores it and keeps returning the same instance.
-Templates never store the objects they create.
+Configuring an object factory to use template mode tells it that every time Alchemic asks for an object, the object factory will create a new one.
+Hence calling it template mode because it acts like a template, continuously creating new instances on each request.

 Templates can be useful in a variety of situations.
 For example, an email message class could be declared as a template.
-Every time your code needs an instance, a new email message will be created and it's dependencies injected, ready for you to use.
+Every time your code request an instance from Alchemic, a new email message will be created, have it's dependencies injected and returned, ready for use.

-Templates are configured using the __AcTemplate__ flag macro:
+Templates are configured using the __AcTemplate__ macro:

 {{ site.lang-title-objc }}
 ```objc